HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Course will closely follow Sutton & Barto's "Reinforcement Learning: An Introduction"

-The RL book and this specialization adhere to a simple principle, introduce each idea in the simplest setting it arises
+The RL book and this specialization adhere to a simple principle, introduce each idea in the simplest setting it arises.

 ## Lesson 1: The K-Armed Bandit Problem